Genesis 3:9. Earth's First Investigative Judgment

 Genesis 3:9 “And the LORD God called unto Adam, and said unto him, Where are you?”

 At the same time, this is the first investigative judgment recorded in Scripture.
 Before passing sentence and administering punishment, God comes as Chief Examiner.
-His question invites introspection and gives an opportunity to the guilty couple to confess they're wrong and humble themselves before Him.
-At the same time, God’s character is vindicated before the watching universe, as Satan’s lies and the inexcusable nature of sin are laid bare before the scrutiny of God’s searching questions.
+His question invites introspection and gives an opportunity for the guilty couple to confess they are wrong and humble themselves before Him.
+God is also vindicated before the watching universe, as He reveals His character of mercy and justice working in tandem within His immutable law.
+The inexcusable nature of sin is laid bare before the scrutiny of God’s searching questions.

 Comments